PGO: The Postgres Operator from Crunchy Data

 For more information about which versions of the PostgreSQL Operator include which components, please visit the compatibility section of the documentation.

-The Crunchy PostgreSQL Operator maintains backwards compatibility to Kubernetes 1.11 and is tested is tested against the following Platforms:
+PGO, the Postgres Operator, is Kubernetes-native and maintains backwards compatibility to Kubernetes 1.11 and is tested is tested against the following platforms:

 - Kubernetes 1.17+